Recruitment for the Doctoral School

 1. Complete the registration form and upload a digital photograph sized 20 mm x 25 mm with a resolution of at least 300 dpi.

-2. Indicate the academic discipline in which they intend to conduct their doctoral research.
+2. Indicate the academic discipline in which they intend to prepare their doctoral dissertation.

 3. Consent to the processing of personal data for admission purposes.

-5. Upload a motivation letter specifying the academic discipline in which they aim to earn their doctoral degree.
+5. Attach a signed motivation letter specifying the academic discipline in which they aim to earn their doctoral degree.

 a) Up to three scientific achievements.